YufanWu147/SCOPE.CTN/README.md

 ## Installation

-`SCOPE.CTN` requires R ≥ 4.4.0 and supports Windows, macOS, and Linux.
+`SCOPE.CTN` requires R $geq$ 4.4.0 and supports Windows, macOS, and Linux.
 You can install `SCOPE.CTN` directly from GitHub:

 ``` r
 install.packages("devtools")